Codesee-io/docs/docs/index.md

 **Add CodeSee to config-overrides.js**

+The configuration differs slightly based on the version of Create React App you are running.

 You should have created a `config-overrides.js` file in your project's root directory as part of the React App Rewired install.
-Add the following to it:
+Edit this file and add one of the following:

+<details><summary>Version 4.x.x</summary>

 ```
 const webpack = require("webpack");